alejandrosuarez/appTerminal/README.md

 - **Shared Sound Commands:** Play sounds for everyone in the chat instantly by either pasting a direct `.mp3` URL or using the `scream:<search_term>` command to query an external sound API.

+- **TTS on Chat for broadcast:** Text to Speech function available for chat room for everyone broadcast

 - **Persistent Sessions:** The app remembers a user's name for their session.
 A "Reconnect" button allows for easy session restoration if the connection drops.

 - **iOS Audio Unlocking:** Implements a workaround to enable sound autoplay on iOS devices after the first user interaction.